 A requirement of the NEBRA is that the agreement is reviewed within five years of commencement.
 The outcomes and recommendations of the review may be used to amend the NEBRA or guide its future application in order to strengthen Australia’s ability to respond to environmental biosecurity threats.

-This review is not intended to be an audit of operational activities for responses managed under the NEBRA, but it will consider the outcomes and achievements of these responses.
+This review is not intended to be an audit of operational activities for responses managed under the NEBRA, but a review of the overall operation of the agreement.

-A discussion paper has been developed, providing a background to the NEBRA, its key policies and processes, and highlighting key themes for discussion under the review.
-The key themes should be considered as a guide only and we encourage submissions that address additional topics, provided they remain within the scope of the review.
+A discussion paper was developed, providing a background to the NEBRA, its key policies and processes, and highlighting key themes for discussion under the review.

 For further information, please contact the NEBRA Review Secretariat.